TwistingTwists/obsidian-tools/row level update.md

 ---

-### 1. The Approach: "Database-Only Optimistic Locking" apporach
+### 1. Approach - "Database-Only Optimistic Locking"
 This is the approach you described.
 We rely on the database's row-level locking capabilities.

 **The Query (The "Golden" Write):**